2014–15 LSU Lady Tigers basketball team

-The 2014–15 LSU Lady Tigers basketball team will represent Louisiana State University during the 2014–15 NCAA Division I women's basketball season college basketball season.
-The Lady Tigers are led by fourth year head coach Nikki Fargas.
-They play their home games at Pete Maravich Assembly Center and are members of the Southeastern Conference.
+The 2014–15 LSU Lady Tigers basketball team represented Louisiana State University during the 2014–15 NCAA Division I women's basketball season college basketball season.
+The Lady Tigers were led by fourth year head coach Nikki Fargas.
+They played their home games at Pete Maravich Assembly Center and were members of the Southeastern Conference.
 They finished the season 17–14, 10–6 in SEC play to finish in a three way tie for fourth place.
-They advanced to the semifinals of the SEC women's tournament where they lost to LSU.
-They received an at-large bid to the NCAA women's tournament where they lost to South Florida in the first round.
+They advanced to the semifinals of the SEC women's tournament, where they lost to LSU.
+They received an at-large bid to the NCAA women's tournament, where they lost to South Florida in the first round.